 There are also many specialized populations of deer living almost entirely in swamps, grasslands, mountains, and "wet" savannas, or desert-surrounded riparian corridors.
 In both North America and Eurasia, several deer have quite a circumpolar distribution.

-The caribou living in the Arctic tundra and taiga (boreal forests) and the moose living in the taiga and neighbouring areas are examples.
+The caribou living in the Arctic tundra and taiga (boreal forests) and the moose living in the taiga and neighboring areas are examples.
 The ecological niches of the ibex and wild goat are filled by Huemul deer (Taruca and Chilean huemul) from the Andes of South America, with the fawns functioning somewhat like goat kids.

 Description (Deer Characteristics)